japer-technology/forgejo-society/FORGEJO-SOCIETY/README.md

   </picture>
 </p>

-## Repo, then Intelligence, then Society
+## Forgejo

+### Repo

-Begin with a repo.
+- Begin with a repo.

-Create one, or choose one that already exists.
+- Create one, or choose one that already exists.

+### Intelligence

-forgejo-intelligence is the human doorway into forgejo-society.
+- forgejo-intelligence is the human doorway into forgejo-society.

-Copy the forgejo-intelligence workflow into the repo and run it.
+- Copy the forgejo-intelligence workflow into the repo and run it.

-Once awake, forgejo-intelligence provides the command system through which societies are created, managed, joined, or governed.
+- Once awake, forgejo-intelligence provides the command system through which societies are created, managed, joined, or governed.

+- A repo may possess Intelligence.

+### Society

-Do not install forgejo-society by hand.
+- Do not install forgejo-society by hand.

-forgejo-society can only be installed by a fully functioning forgejo-intelligence.
+- forgejo-society can only be installed by a fully functioning forgejo-intelligence.

-A repo may possess Intelligence.

-From there, it may create Societies, or be granted access to others.
+- You may create Societies, or be granted access to other societies.

   > /society create TheFederation

-This installs forgejo-society into the repo.
+- This installs forgejo-society into the repo.

-A Forgejo repo may contain neither application, either application, or both.
+### Repo Labour

+- Create one, or choose one that already exists.

+- forgejo-labour is the code doorway into forgejo-society.

+- Copy the forgejo-labour workflow into the repo and run it.

+- Once awake, forgejo-labour provides a command system to intelligence and society.